The Sharpen filter detects existing details in the image and uses them to recreate details lost to blur.

 Enable/disable Sharpen by clicking the toggle.

-When turned on, Sharpen displays two AI models, a Strength slider, a Clarity slider, and the Subject Only toggle.
+When turned on, Sharpen displays four AI models, a Strength slider, a Clean slider, the Subject Only toggle, and the Edit Subject button.
 Control the sharpen effect with these options.

 Alternatives For Sharpening